Causal Machine Learning: A Survey and Open Problems: Causal Generative Modeling

 \chapter{Causal Generative Modeling}

+\textbf{Important Note on Strong Assumptions.} Throughout this chapter, we discuss methods that aim to learn or leverage \emph{causal} generative models—enabling interventions or counterfactual modifications to the data.
+However, \emph{learning the entire structure of an underlying SCM typically depends on strong assumptions} (e.g., no hidden confounders, correct causal ordering, or the correct level of abstraction).
+These assumptions are often hard to verify empirically.
+As a result, while causal generative modeling can be powerful for interpretability or robust generation, the term ``causal'' here should be interpreted with the understanding that \emph{some combination of domain knowledge and partial assumptions} is usually needed.
+Without these, claims of fully identifying causal mechanisms must be treated with caution.

 The goal of generative modeling is to produce samples that mimic the characteristics of our training data.
 The field of \emph{controllable generation} refers to techniques that allow us to enforce a set of attributes that novel samples should satisfy.
 Non-causal controllable generation samples from a conditional distribution $p(\vx \mid \va)$ where $\rmA$ is an attribute specification \cite{conditionvae, song2020score}.
 Such observational distributions restrict us to sample properties as seen in the training data.
-However, we may want to generate samples with novel combinations of attributes unobserved in our training data or edit specific samples by specifying only the attributes we want to change, with downstream causal effects automatically incorporated.
+However, we may want to i) generate samples with combinations of attributes unobserved in our training data and with downstream causal effects automatically incorporated or ii) edit samples using instructions that specify the attributes we want to change while keeping unrelated attributes fixed.

-\emph{Causal Generative Modeling} (CGM) offers a causal perspective on controllable generation and sample editing by estimating an interventional or counterfactual distribution, respectively.
+\emph{Causal Generative Modeling} (CGM) offers a causal perspective on controllable generation and sample editing by estimating interventional or counterfactual distributions.
 For controllable generation, given a causal representation $\rmZ$ of our data, we sample from $p(\vx \mid \doo(\va))$, where $\rmA \subset \rmZ$ is the set of attributes we wish to enforce.
-If we wish to edit sample $\vx$ according to attributes $\va$, our target estimand is $p(\vx_{\rmA \rightarrow \va} \mid \vx)$.
+If we wish to edit a sample $\vx$ according to attributes $\va$, the target estimand becomes $p(\vx_{\rmA \rightarrow \va} \mid \vx)$.